twentyOne2x/attnmarkets-docs/pages/attn-1-pager.md

 # attn.markets – Revenue-Native Credit on Solana

-> Solana-native “revenue bank” that turns onchain income into bankable collateral via governed revenue accounts, revenue-backed financing, and a pooled USD share token (attnUSD).
+**Solana-native “revenue bank” that turns onchain income into bankable collateral via governed revenue accounts, revenue-backed financing, and a pooled USD share token (attnUSD).**

+---
 Positioning: compared to Avici.money (personal banking) and Pye.fi (staking-yield PT/YT), attn banks apps / creators / DAOs by slicing protocol & creator revenues into PT/YT-backed credit.

 ---

-## Product in 2 Lines
+## Product

 - Turns protocol / creator / network revenues into a governed **revenue account**, **revenue-backed advances & credit lines**, and a **USD share token (attnUSD)** backed by those positions.
 - No KYC, no bank linking, no credit scores: everything is sized and enforced on observable **onchain revenues** in jointly governed vaults.